droonga/droonga.org/tutorial/1.0.7/benchmark/index.md

    Statistics of all benchmarks is saved as a file at the location.

 Then you'll get the reference result of the Groonga.
-After that you should stop Groonga to release CPU and RAM resources.
+After that you should stop Groonga to release CPU and RAM resources, if it is running on a Droonga node.

 ~~~
 (on node0)